 One of the joys of gardening is getting to enjoy your food FRESH!
 While I’ll definitely enjoy my dried chamomile flowers through the fall, I decided to whip up a cup of tea using fresh chamomile flowers the other day.
 It’s really hard to describe what the difference in flavor is – the freshly picked, organic flowers produce a rich, almost fruit-flavored tea that is absolutely delicious and refreshing!

 To do this, you’ll need about 2-3 tablespoons of freshly picked chamomile.

 Add to a cup of hot water and allow to steep for a few minutes.
 Strain using a tea strainer or do as I do – pour it through a pour-over coffee holder lined with a filter.

 Chamomile is a great plant to grow if you are short on space because it grows so well in a container!
 And, you don’t need a lot of it to enjoy tea.
-I found German Chamomile-Organic seeds on Amazon this morning for $2.99 + $0.99 shipping from the Seattle Seed Co.
-This seems to me a pretty fair price, especially factoring in the cheap shipping.
-If you end up buying 5 or more items from Seattle Seed on Amazon, they’ll waive the shipping.
+I found German Chamomile seeds on Amazon this morning for $3.43 + free shipping from Ohio Heirloom Seeds.
+This seems to me a pretty fair price, especially considering shipping is free.
 (It looks like they have a VERY solid seller rating, too!)